7 min read

 “Your arm.”

-“I’ll do something with it when we’re safer.”
+“I’ll do something with it when we’re away from here.”

 She hoisted JJ and her bag.
 I struggled to carry my stuff while keeping control of my rifle.
 Warm blood coated my chest.
 I did my best to keep up a strong pace, but each step sent a jolt of pain through my body.
 Only knowing the patrolmen would probably continue pursuing drove me forward.
 The moment replayed in my mind on a loop.